Reduction of Environmental Impacts

 various environmental features and facilities are designed to give the

 building 30% lower annual GHG emissions than the average leased

 For example, SMBC reduces 187 tons in carbon per year as a result of recycling high efficiency filters for air conditioning systems and energy-saving effects.

-SMBC East Tower, which opened in the summer of 2015, has the environmental features on the head office building with the addition of all LED lighting and improved exterior wall performance.
+SMBC East Tower, which opened in the summer of 2015, has the environmental features on the head office building with the addition of all LED lighting and high-performance exterior walls performance.
 These features enable a 35% reduction in annual CO2 emissions compared to the average leased office building in Tokyo.
 Thanks to these environmental facilities and features, the building has earned an "S" rank in the CASBEE rating system for building environmental performance and a "Platinum" rating from LEED-CI, an international environmental certification program.

 The Osaka Head Office building underwent a major renovation that finished in fiscal 2015.
 We installed high performing exterior wall frames, LED lighting, and solar panels to substantially improve the environmental performance while retaining the original charm of the facilities.